HasanOmar1/Bank-API---Backend/README.md

 - When a user withdraws money from his account , first he will withdraw from his cash and if he doesn't have anymore cash he will withdraw from his credit.

-- When a user transfers money from his bank account to another user , he will transfer using cash and if he doesn't have cash anymore he will transfer his credit , and the other user will always get the money as credit and not cash.
+- When a user transfers money from his bank account to another user , he will transfer using cash and if he doesn't have cash anymore he will transfer his credit , and the other user will always get the money as credit and not as cash.

+---

 ## How to: